 Regulatory Agency Sites

 The Ministry of Economic Affairs is in charge of policy development to create a sustainable, competitive business environment in the Netherlands.
-Specific focus is placed on agriculture and energy, as well as focusing on a balance between ecology and economy.
+Specific focus is placed on agriculture and energy, as well as on a balance between ecology and economy.
 This site contains relevant information for the agriculture, biotechnology, and energy industries.

 The Energy Research Centre of the Netherlands (ECN) carries out energy research and provides live-feed news and publication information.
 The researchers move between fundamental research at universities and appliance of knowledge and technologies in practice.
-In addition, there is a section on the opportunities for students and job seekers in this industry.